sonervergon/typethon/apps/core/DEVELOPMENT.md

 # Development Guide

-This document contains detailed technical information for developers working on this project.
+This document contains detailed technical information for developers working on the Core API service.
 For general information, project overview, and getting started instructions, please refer to the [README.md](./README.md).

 ## Table of Contents